nhordon/TeachingHours/README.md

 	and grant the user permission to the database
 - Create tables in the database by using file create_tables.sql
 - Fill in table specialities.
-3. Work with the system ‘nagruzka’
+3. Work with the system ‘TeachingHours’
 - Set up the environment in .env file in the main directory of project using database setup information, default server localhost, default port 5432
 - From the main directory of project in terminal run command